Batch Renamers

 The whole is greater than the sum of its parts is a very famous quote from Aristotle, a Greek philosopher and scientist.
 This quote is particularly pertinent to Linux.
 In my view, one of Linux’s biggest strengths is its synergy.
 The usefulness of Linux doesn’t derive only from the huge raft of open source (command line) utilities.
 Instead, it’s the synergy generated by using them together, sometimes in conjunction with larger applications.

 So what does the command-line offer users.
-There is a wide range of console based software which provide the same or similar functionality to their graphical equivalents.
+There are a wide range of console based software which provide the same or similar functionality to their graphical equivalents.
 In the field of system administration, Linux is blessed with a good range of graphical file managers.
 However, some users are in their comfort zone managing files from the shell, finding it the fastest way to navigate the file system and perform file operations.
-This is in part because console based file managers are more keyboard friendly, enabling users to perform file operations without using a mouse, and make it quicker to navigate the filesystem and issue commands in the console at the same time.
+This is, in part, because console based file managers are more keyboard friendly, enabling users to perform file operations without using a mouse, and make it quicker to navigate the filesystem and issue commands in the console at the same time.

 This article showcases terminal-based batch renamers.
 We only feature free and open source software.
 Here’s our verdict captured in a legendary LinuxLinks-style ratings chart.